ZeraGmbH/SourceMock/readme.md

 ### Unit tests

 The nunit unit tests are run by the CD-pipeline.

 ### Integration tests

 The application is started with the default production appsettings and tested using [newman](https://learning.postman.com/docs/collections/using-newman-cli/command-line-integration-with-newman/).
 New tests can be designed using [postman](https://www.postman.com/).

 You can run these tests locally using:

 ```console
 newman run ApiTests/SourceControllerTests.postman_collection.json -e ApiTests/postman_environment.json --insecure --verbose
 ```

+### Docker

+The docker image for the REST Web Server is created by calling `docker build . -f SourceApi/Server/Dockerfile` in the root folder of the repository.